 The following links are made available because of their interest to the public on mineral law and regulation and for continuing legal education and public programs.

 Louisiana Department of Natural Resources – DNR is one of twenty departments under the executive branch of state government.
 The executive officer of DNR is the Secretary, who is appointed by the Governor.
 Along with the Office of the Secretary there are three primary offices of the department.
 They are the Office of Coastal Restoration and Management, the Office of Conservation, and the Office of Mineral Resources.

 Bureau of Ocean Energy Management – (BOEM) The Bureau of Ocean Energy Management is the agency within the Department of the Interior with primary responsibility for managing oil and gas leasing on the Outer Continental Shelf in waters adjacent to Louisiana (and other coastal states).

-Bureau of Safety & Environmental Enforcement – (BSEE) The Bureau of Safety & Environmental Enforcement is the agency within the Department of Interior with primary responsibility for regulating the safety and envirnomental effects of oil and gas activities on the Outer Continental Shelf.
+Bureau of Safety & Environmental Enforcement – (BSEE) The Bureau of Safety & Environmental Enforcement is the agency within the Department of Interior with primary responsibility for regulating the safety and environmental effects of oil and gas activities on the Outer Continental Shelf.

 Center for American & International Law – The Center for American and International Law is a nonprofit institution dedicated to the continuing education of lawyers and law enforcement officials.
 Its Institute for Energy Law (IEL) provides advanced education for lawyers and other professionals in the energy industry.

 Energy & Mineral Law Foundation – A non-profit educational organization providing information on legal issues related to the energy and mineral industry through workshops, specialty programs, publications and electronic information

 Natural Resources & Energy Law Foundation – Organized in 1955 as a non-profit Colorado corporation, the Natural Resources & Energy Law Foundation (formerly known as the Rocky Mountain Mineral Law Foundation) is an educational organization dedicated to providing scholarly research of the laws and issues affecting domestic and international mineral and water resources.